FINAL UPDATE: Delay at Van Ness has cleared. Incident #NJudah was removed from service. IB #subwaysvc is resuming. (More: 11 in last 48 hours)

 The M Ocean View had a ridership of over 30,000 people per day before the pandemic, which is recovering steadily.
 The line serves a high percentage of people from households with low incomes and people of color.
 As a result, the Muni Service Equity Strategy identified the line as a priority for improvements in the Ocean View neighborhood.

-The M Ocean View Transit and Safety Project will focus on improvements along the M Ocean View between Junipero Serra Boulevard and Balboa Park BART Station.
+The M Ocean View Transit and Safety Project focuses on improvements along the M Ocean View between Junipero Serra Boulevard and Balboa Park BART Station.
 Our goals are to:

 • Improve reliability for M Ocean View riders